Flying Space-A to Osan Air Base, Korea: 8 Things You Need to Know

 If you are a spouse whose service member is stationed in Korea, learn how you can fly Space-A unaccompanied.

-Turumi Lodge, the only Osan Air Base lodging, is a 10- to 15-minute walk from the Osan passenger terminal.
-It’s also only a few minutes from the Base Exchange, food court, movie theater, and other base facilities.
+Turumi Lodge, the only Osan Air Base lodging, is a 10-minute walk from the Osan passenger terminal.
+It’s also a short walk from the Exchange, food court, fitness center, and other base facilities you’re likely to use during a visit.

 Turumi Lodge offers standard rooms, business suites, and Temporary Lodging Facilities (TLFs).
 They also have free laundry facilities, a cardio fitness room, a coffee shop, and a 24/7 Shoppette.